Majority of D.C. residents support clearing of homeless encampments, Post poll finds

 “The encampments themselves, while not everyone may be hurting public health and safety, personally I’ve walked by them in NoMa and I’ve had my child and myself cursed at,” said Katie, 37, a D.C. resident who asked that her full name not be used for privacy reasons.
-“I’m not saying they need to be removed because of the discomfort of people walking by,” she said, though she added that shesupports removal as long as the residents are relocated.
+“I’m not saying they need to be removed because of the discomfort of people walking by,” she said, though she added that she supports removal as long as the residents are relocated.

 According to The Post’s poll, 19 percent of residents oppose the policy.
 In interviews, some residents offered support for camp clearings while also worrying about whether resources were being properly directed to solve more structural issues related to homelessness.